fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     "O Mary!
 Verily Allah has chosen you and puriﬁed you and chosen you above the women of the worlds" Quran, surah Aal-i-Imraan (The House of Imraan) 3:42

-and the first choosing was her selection with glad tidings given to Imran.
+And the first choosing was her selection with glad tidings given to Imran.
 The second was that she became pregnant without a man, so in this regard, she was chosen over all other women in the world.

 The Quran narrates the virgin birth of Jesus numerous times.
 In chapter 19 (Maryam), verses (ayat) 17–21, the annunciation is given, followed by the virgin birth in due course.
 Quran 3:47 also supports the virginity of Mary, revealing that `"no man has touched [her]"`.